 MH-53E Sea Dragon

-The MH-53E currently has two missions; one is the Airborne Mine Counter Measure (AMCM) mission and the second mission is the Navy Vertical Onboard Delivery (VOD) mission.
+The MH-53E has two primary missions; Airborne Mine Countermeasures (AMCM) and Navy heavy lift/Vertical Onboard Delivery (VOD).

-The MH-53E Sea Dragon incorporates Global Positioning System (GPS), Doppler radar, and an Approach/Hover/Tow Coupler.
-Communications include Ultra High Frequency (UHF)/ Very High Frequency (VHF)/ High Frequency (HF) radios, secure communications capability, and Identified Friend or Foe (IFF).
-The MH-53E Sea Dragon will perform the Airborne Mine Countermeasures (AMCM) mission until at least 2025.
-Currently out of production.
-The Navy is in the process of evaluating its requirement for both AMCM and VOD missions beyond 2025.
+The MH-53E Sea Dragon incorporates a Precision Navigation System (PNS) utilizing the Global Positioning System (GPS), Doppler radar, and an Approach/Hover/Tow Coupler.
+Communications include Ultra High Frequency (UHF)/ Very High Frequency (VHF)/ High Frequency (HF) radios, secure communications capability, and Identification Friend or Foe (IFF).
+There are currently 28 MH-53E aircraft in operation.
+Currently out of production, the Navy is in the process of evaluating its requirement for both AMCM and VOD missions beyond 2025.

 Fuselage Length: 73 feet, 4 inches